MarcusWolschon/osmeditor4android/documentation/docs/help/zh-rTW/Introduction.md

 Selected objects are indicated through a thin yellow border.
 The yellow border may be hard to spot, depending on map background and zoom factor.
 Once a selection has been made, you will see a notification confirming the selection.

-You can also use menu items: For further information see [Node selected](../en/Node%20selected.md) and [Way selected](../en/Way%20selected.md).
+Once the selection has completed you will see (either as buttons or as menu items) a list of supported operations for the selected object: For further information see [Node selected](../en/Node%20selected.md), [Way selected](../en/Way%20selected.md) and [Relation selected](../en/Relation%20selected.md).

 #### Selected objects: Editing tags